Do you know a woman who is being abused? A legal rights handbook

 Can my partner make excuses to defend themself?

 Your partner has the right to testify at trial and to raise defences.
-For example, they might try to say that you started the fight and that they were just defending themself, or that they were drunk.
+For example, they might try to say that you started the fight and that they were just defending themself.
 These explanations do not excuse their behaviour.

-If your partner testifies, the Crown can ask questions to show why the judge should not believe them.
-Or the Crown can ask questions to show why your partner’s excuses are not good enough.
+If your partner testifies, the Crown can ask them questions to show the judge why they should not believe your partner.
+Or that your partner does not have a good defense.

 The judge will look at all of the evidence to make a decision.